HelParadox/NUMA-117-Crafting-Dupe-1.18.2/README.md

 https://discord.gg/Kk3ZeCbK2R

-Credit to Venel#0612 for original creation of the dupe
+Credit to ItsVen and Da0neDatGotAway for original creation of the dupe

+oh and fuck you rntz